 The detail applied to some miniature furniture is astounding.
 For example, a bureau might have a fallfront with complicated inlays, crossbanding between and on the drawers, locks that work, gilt brass handles and a fully fitted interior - and all this on an item that measures just 17 inches (or 44cm).

 Regardless of the obvious quality, the appeal of miniature furniture must surely lie in the fact that they are tiny, perfect versions of a full sized piece... masters in miniature.

-This information first appeared in the Spring 2012 issue of Antiques and Collectables for Pleasure & Profit.
+This feature first appeared in the Autumn 2016 edition of Antiques and Collectables for Pleasure & Profit.

 Miniature furniture items are shown courtesy Richard Gardner Antiques of Eastrop House, 3 East Pallant, Chichester, West Sussex PO19 1IR England.
 Email: email@example.com.
 Tel: +44 1243 533 772.
 You can find out more about each piece - and view some of the best antiques you'll see anywhere in the world - at Richard's web site: www.richardgardnerantiques.co.uk.